quicwg/base-drafts/draft-ietf-quic-tls.md

 updated keys and MUST NOT be decrypted with old keys.

-Keys and their corresponding secrets SHOULD be discarded when an endpoint has received all packets with sequence numbers lower than the lowest sequence number used for the new key.
+Keys and their corresponding secrets SHOULD be discarded when an endpoint has received all packets with packet numbers lower than the lowest packet number used for the new key.
 An endpoint might discard keys if it determines that the length of the delay to affected packets is excessive.